dmranck/ticketutil/read-the-docs/source/JIRA.rst

 ``create(self, summary, description, type, **kwargs)``

 Creates a ticket.
-The required parameters for ticket creation are summary and description.
+The required parameters for ticket creation are summary, description and type.
 Keyword arguments are used for other ticket fields.

 .. code:: python